 The world of cocktails seems to be in love with affect and so does my earlier writing where I explored concepts like emotional content that I borrowed from abstract painting criticism.
 Emotional content, for me, was the spectrum spanning elation to repulsion and typically looked at the tension between multiple sensations like sweetness and acidity.
 It seems like as we juggle multiple sensations an overall effect is more salient that the individual, challenging to parse, sensations.

 I remember reading a book long ago called Aphrodisiacs and Anti-aphrodisiacs that examined the affects of certain food sources.
-This book broke aphrodisiacs into more categories than just one, which would make you horny, but rather multiple which were typically grouped in trilogies to arrive at a horny conclusion.
+This book broke aphrodisiacs into which were typically grouped in trilogies to arrive at a horny conclusion.
 Camphorous mint or spicy chilies would flip your temperature getting you hot and bothered while coffee or chocolate got the heart racing and cinnamon or saffron got blood flowing to the genitals.
 Coffee and chocolate can both be categorized as bitter but they can both also be categorized as stimulating and that effect might be more salient and easy to articulate than the bitter sensation.

 Cocktails have been promoted by effect since the beginning.
 They used to be mustache twisters, eye-openers, corpse revivers, or anti fogmatics.
 Affect makes better adcopy than describing the individual multi-variate sensations.
 When I developed the craft keg cocktail way back when, the proof of concepts were quickly coined as panty droppers and party killers.
 Besides the new keg format, I was also exploring freeze concentration methods to increase aromatic extract which lowered or perhaps overshadowed the perception of alcohol.
 So should I have been dispensing high extract sours or should I have been dispensing panty droppers?
 And what the hell should Vino Endoxa include?